 Local Solutions to Local Problems

 The Deschutes Soil and Water Conservation District provides free technical assistance to private land owners and land managers to address resource concerns on their land.
-Resource concerns most common to Deschutes County are water quaintly, water quality, forest health, invasive weeds, and fish and wildlife.
-A comprehensive farm plan or resource management plan can help landowners and land managers address there needs and management objectives on their land.
+Resource concerns most common to Deschutes County are water quaintity, water quality, forest health, invasive weeds, and fish and wildlife habitat.
+A comprehensive farm plan or resource management plan can help landowners and land managers address their needs and management objectives on their land.
 To know more about resource concerns in Deschutes County and how Deschutes SWCD can help click on the icons below!

 Funding for Deschutes Soil and Water Conservation District comes from a variety of local, state and federal sources.
-Programs are designed to conserve water, reduce invasive weeds, and provide plant health and wildlife habitat.
+Programs are designed to conserve water, improve water quality and quantity, reduce invasive weeds, and provide plant health and wildlife habitat.

 As climate change becomes more prevalent so is the wise use and management of irrigation water.
 Irrigation water is critical to sustain our local food source and the agricultural economy in Deschutes County.